archivesunleashed/aut-docs/Using-the-Archives-Unleashed-Toolkit-with-PySpark.md

 ![](https://user-images.githubusercontent.com/218561/63378775-f5d27d00-c360-11e9-8cc1-7b4085cc1e94.png)

-# Turn Your WARCs into Temporary Database Table
+# Turn Your WARCs into a Temporary Database Table

 Using any of the above DataFrames, you can begin to use [Spark SQL](https://spark.apache.org/docs/2.4.3/sql-programming-guide.html) with them.